jangler/oracles-randomizer/doc/technical.md

-# developer notes
+# technical notes

-function names and ram address names, when present, correspond to those in drenn's ages-disasm.
+function names and ram address names, when present, correspond to those in drenn's ages-disasm. addresses are for seasons.

 ## functions not documented elsewhere